picoCTF/ansible-roles/README.md

     required so that Ansible parses the argument as a list of hosts, rather than the path to an inventory file.

-    Note that the specified SSH user must be able to elevate to root [using `become`](https://docs.ansible.com/ansible/latest/user_guide/become.html).
+    Also note that the specified SSH user must be able to elevate to root [using `become`](https://docs.ansible.com/ansible/latest/user_guide/become.html).